| Pro-people Media (English) Empowering Rural People through

 properly, can serve the purpose of empowering and changing the rural

+people.
 Since the government has started issuing license for

 private FM radio station, some of the development-oriented organizations